Mitochondrial Eve: 1987 publication

-By 1985, data from the mtDNA of 145 women of different populations, and of two cell lines, HeLa and GM 3043, derived from an African American and a !Kung respectively, were available.
+By 1985, data from the mtDNA of 145 women of different populations, and of two cell lines, HeLa and GM 3043, derived from an African American and a ǃKung respectively, were available.
 After more than 40 revisions of the draft, the manuscript was submitted to Nature in late 1985 or early 1986 and published on 1 January 1987.
 The published conclusion was that all current human mtDNA originated from a single population from Africa, at the time dated to between 140,000 and 200,000 years ago.

 The dating for "Eve" was a blow to the multiregional hypothesis, which was debated at the time, and a boost to the theory of the recent origin model.

 Cann, Stoneking and Wilson did not use the term "Mitochondrial Eve" or even the name "Eve" in their original paper.
 It is however used by Cann in an article entitled "In Search of Eve" in the September–October 1987 issue of The Sciences.
-It also appears in the October 1987 article in Science by Roger Lewin, headlined "The Unmasking of Mitochondrial Eve."
+It appears in the October 1987 article in Science by Roger Lewin, headlined "The Unmasking of Mitochondrial Eve".
 The biblical connotation was very clear from the start.
-The accompanying research news in Nature had the title "Out of the garden of Eden."
+The accompanying research news in Nature had the title "Out of the garden of Eden".

-Wilson himself preferred the term "Lucky Mother" and thought the use of the name Eve "regrettable."
+Wilson himself preferred the term "Lucky Mother" and thought the use of the name Eve "regrettable".
 But the concept of Eve caught on with the public and was repeated in a Newsweek cover story (11 January 1988 issue featured a depiction of Adam and Eve on the cover, with the title "The Search for Adam and Eve"), and a cover story in Time on 26 January 1987.

-Criticism and later research
+Reception and later research

-Shortly after the 1987 publication, criticism of its methodology and secondary conclusions was published.
+Shortly after the 1987 publication, its methodology and secondary conclusions were criticised.
 Both the dating of mt-Eve and the relevance of the age of the purely matrilineal descent for population replacement were subjects of controversy during the 1990s; Alan Templeton (1997) asserted that the study did "not support the hypothesis of a recent African origin for all of humanity following a split between Africans and non-Africans 100,000 years ago" and also did "not support the hypothesis of a recent global replacement of humans coming out of Africa."